Why does Lyft have Prime Time?

 How does it work?

-Prime Time varies based on supply and demand and can change from second to second.
-The exact percentage is shown prior to requesting a ride, and to drivers once the ride is complete.
+Prime Time varies based on supply and demand.
+The exact percentage is shown to passengers prior to requesting a ride.
 You’ll never take a ride with Prime Time without agreeing to do so.

 Prime Time adds a percentage to the ride subtotal (calculated prior to The Service Fee, taxes and airport fees, as applicable).
 Read more about how we calculate ride amounts.